Azure/bicep-registry-modules/avm/res/compute/virtual-machine/README.md

   ]
   ```

-### Parameter: `pauseTimeBetweenBatches`

-The wait time between completing the update for all virtual machines in one batch and starting the next batch.
-The time duration should be specified in ISO 8601 format.

-- Required: No
-- Type: string
-- Default: `'PT0S'`

 ### Parameter: `plan`

 Specifies information about the marketplace image used to create the virtual machine.
 This element is only used for marketplace images.
 Before you can use a marketplace image from an API, you must enable the image for programmatic use.